Cubical setting for discrete homotopy theory, revisited: Consequences

 \subsection{Fibration Category of Graphs}

 Via \cref{thm:main}, we may view the nerve functor as a functor $\gnerve \from \Graph \to \Kan$ taking values in Kan complexes.
-From this, we induce a fibration category structure on the category of graphs. \begin{restatable}{theorem}{fibcat} The category $\Graph$ of graphs and graph maps carries a fibration category structure where: \begin{itemize} \item the weak equivalences are the weak homotopy equivalences, i.e., maps $f \from G \to H$ such that, for all $v \in G$ and $n \geq 0$, the map $A_n f \from A_n(G, v) \to A_n (H, f(v))$ is an isomorphisml \item the fibrations are maps $f \from G \to H$ which are sent to fibrations $\gnerve f \from \gnerve G \to \gnerve H$ under the nerve functor $\gnerve \from \Graph \to \cSet$. \end{itemize} \end{restatable} Before proving this, we consider factorization of the diagonal map separately.
-Recall that, for any graph $G$, we have a commutative triangle where $G \ito PG$ sends a vertex $v$ to the constant path on $v$. \begin{lemma} For any graph $G$, applying $\gnerve \from \Graph \to \cSet$ to the diagram
+From this, we induce a fibration category structure on the category of graphs. \begin{restatable}{theorem}{fibcat} The category $\Graph$ of graphs and graph maps carries a fibration category structure where: \begin{itemize} \item the weak equivalences are the weak homotopy equivalences, i.e., maps $f \from G \to H$ such that, for all $v \in G$ and $n \geq 0$, the map $A_n f \from A_n(G, v) \to A_n (H, f(v))$ is an isomorphism; \item the fibrations are maps $f \from G \to H$ which are sent to fibrations $\gnerve f \from \gnerve G \to \gnerve H$ under the nerve functor $\gnerve \from \Graph \to \cSet$. \end{itemize} \end{restatable} Before proving this, we consider factorization of the diagonal map separately.
+Recall that, for any graph $G$, we have a commutative triangle